MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/v1-module-mfa-connect-to-exo-powershell.md

 > [!NOTE]
 > The older Exchange Online Remote PowerShell Module that's described in this topic will eventually be retired.
 The Exchange Online PowerShell V2 module (EXO V2 module) supports MFA, so we suggest using it instead.
 For instructions, see [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md).

-If you want to use multi-factor authentication (MFA) to connect to Exchange Online PowerShell, you can't use the instructions at [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md) to use remote PowerShell to connect to Exchange Online.
+If you want to use multi-factor authentication (MFA) to connect to Exchange Online PowerShell, you can't use the instructions at [Basic auth - Connect to Exchange Online PowerShell](basic-auth-connect-to-exo-powershell.md) to use remote PowerShell to connect to Exchange Online.
 MFA requires you to install the Exchange Online Remote PowerShell Module, and use the **Connect-EXOPSSession** cmdlet to connect.

 ## What do you need to know before you begin?